whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-04-Monthly-Mystery-Box-of-Awesome-by-That-Daily-Deal-July-2016-Review.md

 ![Monthly Mystery Box of Awesome by That Daily Deal](http://whatsupmailbox.com/images/monthly-mystery-box-of-awesome-by-that-daily-deal-july-2016-kp-industries-raft-air-pump.jpg)

-**KP Industries Raft Air Pump**
+**KP Industries Raft Air Pump**, *Value $14.99 (Ebay)*

 <br>

 This is an air pump that you can use to inflate all your outdoor or indoor inflatables.
-From air-beds to pool loungers, you name it.
+From rafts to air-beds to pool loungers, you name it.
 I already have one that I love so I'm not sure if I'll be using this right away, but it's good to have a spare just in case.

 <br>

 ![Monthly Mystery Box of Awesome by That Daily Deal](http://whatsupmailbox.com/images/monthly-mystery-box-of-awesome-by-that-daily-deal-july-2016-lighting-science-basics-led-bulbs.jpg)

-**Lighting Science Basics LED Light Bulbs**
+**Lighting Science Basics LED Light Bulbs**, *Value $14.99 ([Amazon](https://www.amazon.com/Lighting-Science-Equivalent-Non-Dimmable-4-Pack/dp/B0175I79RQ){:target="_blank"})*

 <br>